eluv-io/elv-client-js/docs/abr/index.md

 In order to let other users work with your object, you must grant permissions to an **Access Group**.

-From the object details page, click the blue **Groups** button at top - you should see a screen with the *Access Group* field already chosen for you, set to "*COMPANY_NAME* Content Admins".
+From the object details page, click the blue **Groups** button at top - you should see a screen with the *Access Group* field already chosen for you, set to "*TENANT_NAME* Content Admins".

 Check all 3 boxes (**See**, **Access**, and **Manage**), then click **Submit**.